krishnabu/food-dropper/README.md

         -npm start<br>
      This will start the server application.<br>
 # Additional Information
-    --Ensure both the client and server are running simultaneously for full functionality.
+    -Ensure both the client and server are running simultaneously for full functionality.